Last Updated on April 12, 2023 by Anna Baumann

 Daily notes

 The front desk is usually where the phone rings and patients check in and out.
-Being responsible for those three things at the same time can challenge the best multitaskers.
+Being responsible for those three things simultaneously will challenge the best multitaskers.
 When the day gets going and three things happen at once, it’s hard to remember all we need to catch up on when there’s a lull in the action.

-I always have a notepad and pen next to me.
-(I use Post-Its only for messages that I give to other people.)
-I used to use a prompt form.
+A notepad and pen are always beside me at my desk.
+(I use Post-its only for messages that I give to other people.)
+I used to use a prompted form.
 But now, since my brain is programmed and knows the drill, it’s just blank notepaper with a mess of notes on it.
-It’s very simple because I only jot down the highlights that will trigger my memory; the caller’s name and number, action, and follow-up needed, and if there’s a deadline.
-I made a cute version of my prompted form if you want to try it.
+It’s super simple because I only jot down the highlights to trigger my memory; the caller’s name and number, action or follow-up needed, and if there’s a deadline.
+I made a cute version of my prompted form if you need some inspiration:

 If you’re not already in the habit of using a paper planner, start today!
 I love writing, but that’s just one of the reasons I enjoy using a planner.
-I’d be lost without it.
+The main reason is, I’d be lost without it.

 - It helps you remember stuff.
 Obvious but true!
 Keep track of important dates, things you have to do, brilliant ideas, and goals you want to achieve at work and in life.

 - You begin each day focused and organized.
-Start each morning by reading your daily notes so you can prioritize your day.
-Keep it with you throughout the day to tick things off your to-do list and add to future dates.
+Start each morning and end each day by reviewing your planner.
+Keep it with you throughout the day to stay on task and jot down what you need to.

 - It sparks creativity.
-Writing loosens up your mind so all the good thoughts spill out!
+Writing loosens up your brain so all the good thoughts spill out!
 You’ll be surprised at the great ideas that pop into your mind as you jot things down.

 I’ve never found a planner specifically made for the dental office, so I created one.
-I love it because
+I think it’s super helpful because

-- It includes the things that are most important to me like a weekly personal page, daily space for things I want to remember to add to my morning huddle, a password log, and a monthly practice tracker.
+- It includes the things that are most important to the Dental Front Office; a weekly personal page, daily space for things you want to remember to add to the morning huddle, a password log, and a monthly practice tracker.

 Check it out here!